palikar/blog-hugo-files/content/posts/pandas_notes.md

 ## Applying Functions on data in _DataFrame_ {#applying-functions-on-data-in-dataframe}

-There are a few way that we can transform a _DataFrame_ into another one by applying a map-like functions on the data.
+There are a few ways that we can transform a _DataFrame_ into another one by applying a map-like function on the data.
 Depending on our needs we have the following options:

 -   `pipe()` - Table wise Function Application:
 -   `apply()` - Row or Column Wise Function Application